What is celiac disease?

-Celiac disease is strongly associated with specific types or alleles of HLA-DQA1 and HLA-DQB1.
-These two genes encode two human leukocyte antigens, which are important components of the human immune system.
-The celiac-associated alleles are HLA-DQA1*05, HLA-DQB1*02 and HLA-DQB1*0302.
-Individuals that have one or more of these alleles have an increased risk of developing celiac disease.
-However, this is not a diagnostic test, as only a subset of people with these alleles will develop celiac disease.
-If these alleles are absent, the diagnosis of celiac disease can essentially be excluded, as there is a less than 0.04% chance of developing celiac disease in people that don’t have one or more of these at-risk alleles.
+Celiac disease is strongly associated with specific versions or alleles of two genes, HLA-DQA1 and HLA-DQB1.
+These genes encode two human leukocyte antigens, which are important components of the human immune system.
+The celiac-associated alleles are known as HLA-DQA1*05, HLA-DQB1*02 and HLA-DQB1*0302.
+People who inherit one or more of these alleles are at an increased risk of developing celiac disease.

 Signs and symptoms of celiac disease

 The symptoms of celiac disease differ between individuals.
 Some people only show minimal symptoms that can easily go undiagnosed, while others are severely affected.
 Regardless of the extent of the symptoms, the intestinal lining is still damaged in celiac-affected people.
 This is why gastrointestinal issues are the most commonly associated symptoms with this disease.